cyan-aurora/tpassing/CONTRIBUTING.md

 Running:

+First, you must set up a fake database for testing.
+Make sure you have myqsl (`sudo apt-get install mysql-server` on debian), then:

+	$ mysql
+	> CREATE DATABASE transpassing;
+	> exit
+	Bye

+If you have a mysql password make sure to put it in `dummy-config.ini` (this will be moved to `secure.ini` after setup)

-First make sure you have virtualenv installed (`sudo pip install virtualenv` or `sudo apt-get install python-virtualenv` will work nearly anywhere but Windows).
-Then:
+Now make sure you have python3 and virtualenv installed.
+On debian installing python3 will look like:

+	$ sudo apt-get install python3 python3-dev python3-pip

+Then on any system but windows you can do:

+	$ sudo pip install virtualenv

+Now set up tpassing:

 	$ git clone https://github.com/cyan-aurora/transpassing && cd transpassing
     $ ./setup.sh # builds a virtual environment with required dependencies
 	$ . venv/bin/activate

+You'll be in a fully setup python environment.

+Now run!

 	$ ./main.py

 Then load up `localhost:5000` in a browser.
-To set up debugging make sure `debug` is `True` on the last line of `main.py`.
+To set up debugging and auto-reloading make sure `debug` is `True` on the last line of `main.py`.